-The recovery procedures for errors detected by the 3268-2 or 3287 are categorized in three ways:
+The recovery procedures for errors detected by the 3287 are categorized in three ways:

-- 1. Automatic recovery The Alphanumeric Readout (ANR) may or may not be used to indicate the reason code. - 2.
+- 1. Automatic recovery The Alphameric Readout (ANR) may or may not be used to indicate the reason code. - 2.
 Manual intervention recovery Printer check light is turned on and ANR indicates the reason code. - 3.
 Machine stop Printer check light is turned on and ANR indicates the reason code.